 Happen to be in Aitutaki on a Sunday?
 Do not miss the opportunity for an authentic experience, whether you’re a believer or not.
 The Catholic Church in Arutanga (CICC) is the oldest in the Cook Islands.
-On Sundays, locals put on their finest clothes and enter church with a huge smile on their faces.
+On Sundays, locals put on their finest clothes and enter the church with huge smiles on their faces.
 With the pastor switching from Maori to English, you’ll feel totally welcomed.
 And with the choir bursting into beautiful hymns acapella style, you’ll be left with a lasting memory.

-It is a well-known fact that all Cook islanders love to sing, dance and play with fire.
+It is a well-known fact that all Cook islanders love to sing, dance, and play with fire.
 To witness all three, plus to stuff yourself with delicious food – take part in the legendary Cook Islands ‘island night’.
 The Tamanu Beach Resort throws the best island night in Aitutaki.
-Every Thursday, start with a delicious buffet dinner, followed by a spectacular display of traditional dancing and fire show.
+Every Thursday, start with a delicious buffet dinner, followed by a spectacular display of traditional dancing and a fire show.
 Kids, don’t try this at home!

 The best beach on the main island, O’otu beach might be a bit too shallow for good swimming or snorkeling, but the tropical scenery is worthy of a visit, or two, or three.
 During low tide, venture off into the lagoon for a ‘pinch me I’m in paradise’ break on a golden sandbar.
 When you’re back on firm ground, grab a cocktail at one of the nearby resorts and get ready for sunset.